hwi/HWIOAuthBundle/Resources/doc/resource_owners/instagram.md

 Step 2x: Setup Instagram
 ========================
 First you will have to register your application on Instagram.
-Check out the documentation for more information: http://instagram.com/developer/authentication/
+Check out the documentation for more information: https://developers.facebook.com/docs/instagram-basic-display-api/getting-started

-To add new API Key, you should go to: http://instagram.com/developer/clients/manage/

 Your OAuth redirect_uri looks like: https://yourwebsite.com/login/service/instagram
 (depending on your `routing.yml` documentation)